temporalio/temporal/schema/cassandra/README.md

 Example below:
 * MinCompatibleVersion is the minimum schema version that your code can handle
-* SchemaUpdateCqlFiles are list of .cql files containg your create/alter commands
+* SchemaUpdateCqlFiles are list of .cql files containing your create/alter commands

 ```